-\inlinesection{Simplified (1+1)D U(1) Schwinger model} We consider a (1+1)-dimensional Schwinger model, corresponding to one spatial and one temporal dimension \cite{PhysRevD.52.6435, PhysRev.128.2425}.
-Despite its Abelian gauge structure, this model reproduces several nonperturbative features in QCD, including confinement of charges, a dynamically generated mass gap, and spontaneous chiral symmetry breaking in the massless limit \cite{PhysRev.128.2425, Luo2007,PhysRevD.104.126029,PhysRevD.101.054507}.
-It also possesses a nontrivial topological vacuum structure analogous to the \(\theta\)-vacua of QCD, allowing controlled investigations of \(CP\)-violating effects induced by a background \(\theta\)-term in (1+1) dimensions \cite{PhysRevD.101.054507,PhysRevD.46.5598}.
-Crucially, the Schwinger model admits a well-defined lattice discretization and a finite-dimensional gauge-link formulation \cite{nt76-ttmj}, making it ideally suited for implementation on quantum computing platforms.
+We consider the $(1+1)$D Schwinger model, consisting of one spatial and one temporal dimension~\cite{PhysRevD.52.6435,PhysRev.128.2425}.
+Despite its Abelian gauge structure, this model reproduces several key nonperturbative features of QCD, including charge confinement, a dynamically generated mass gap, and spontaneous chiral symmetry breaking in the massless limit~\cite{PhysRev.128.2425,Luo2007,PhysRevD.104.126029,PhysRevD.101.054507,PRXQuantum.3.040316}.
+It further exhibits a nontrivial topological vacuum structure analogous to the $\bar{\theta}$ vacua of QCD, enabling the studies of $CP$-violating effects induced by a background $\bar{\theta}$ term in $(1+1)$D~\cite{PhysRevD.101.054507,PhysRevD.46.5598}.
+Crucially, the Schwinger model admits a well-defined lattice discretization and a finite-dimensional gauge-link formulation~\cite{nt76-ttmj}, making it well suited for implementation on quantum computing platforms~\cite{PRXQuantum.2.017003}.

-In (1+1) dimensions, the gauge field has only one spatial component, and the magnetic field identically vanishes.
-The gauge-field dynamics are therefore governed by the electric field $E(x)$, which serves as the canonical conjugate to the spatial gauge potential $A_1(x)$.
-The commutation relation reads $[A_1(x), E(y)] = i \delta(x - y)$, analogous to that between position and momentum in quantum mechanics.
-The continuum Lagrangian for a single fermion flavor coupled to this Abelian gauge field, including the topological $\theta$-term, can be written as
+In $(1+1)$D, the gauge field has a single spatial component and the magnetic field vanishes identically.
+Gauge-field dynamics are therefore governed solely by the electric field $E(x)$, which is canonically conjugate to the spatial gauge potential $A_1(x)$ and satisfies \( [A_1(x),E(y)] = i\,\delta(x-y), \) analogous to the position-momentum commutation relation in quantum mechanics.
+The continuum Lagrangian for a single fermion flavor coupled to this Abelian gauge field, including a topological $\bar{\theta}$ term, is

-where $D_\mu = \partial_\mu - i g A_\mu$ denotes the gauge-covariant derivative and $g$ is the coupling constant.
-Here, we omit the subscript $f$ for short, such as $m \equiv m_f$.
-The first term describes the relativistic dynamics of the fermion field $\psi$, the second term represents the electric-field energy density, and the final term is the (1+1)D analog of the strong \(CP\) term in QCD.
-This $\theta$-term corresponds physically to a uniform background electric field, generating $CP$-violating effects analogous to those of the $G_{\mu\nu}^a \tilde{G}^{a,\mu\nu}$ term in the non-Abelian case.